chunhui-shi/CarND-Advanced-Lane-Lines/writeup.md

 ![imgcalib][imgcalib]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image.
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-#### 3. Describe how you performed a perspective transform and provide an example of a transformed image.
+#### 2. Describe how you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `unwarp()`, which is in the 4th code cell of the IPython notebook).
 The `unwarp()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: